dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 Node.js is based on [Chrome V8](https://developers.google.com/v8/), one of the most up-to-date JavaScript engines available.
 The version 6 of Node.js ships with a Chrome V8 version capable of supporting 95% of the ECMAScript 2015 specification, [as shown by Node Green](http://node.green/), while the version 8 is capable of supporting 99%.
 In respect of ECMAScript 2017, both versions support 23% and 73% of the specification, respectively.
 Therefore, the best choice is to configure our project to be compiled to ECMAScript 2015, which will enable users with Node.js 6 and 8 to run our program without trouble.

-Besides configuring the compiler to target ECMAScript 2015, we will also configure other three characteristics:
+Besides configuring the compiler to target ECMAScript 2015, we will also configure other four characteristics:

 - `module`, to instruct TypeScript to use the [CommonJS module format](http://requirejs.org/docs/commonjs.html).
 - `removeComments`, to avoid adding comments in the generated JavaScript files.
 - `sourceMap`, to help us debugging the code generated.
+- `outDir`, to define where the compiled code will reside.

 We will also tell the compiler to process files under `./src`, a directory that we will create to add our TypeScript source code, and nothing else.
 To perform these configurations, let's open the `tsconfig.json` file and add the following content to it: